adelmerad/Pagination/README.md

 * Maintain smooth gameplay performance
 * Display long player histories efficiently

-## How Pagination Is Used in Rifters

-Pagination is applied to pop‑out historical cards shown to the player:

-* Each card represents a completed mission
-* Cards are grouped by historical era
-* Only a limited number of cards are loaded per request
-* Players can navigate through their mission history page by page

-This design mirrors a time‑based audit log, where pagination ensures scalability and clarity.

 ## Pagination Strategy Used
 We use cursor‑based pagination for mission logs:

 * The cursor represents the last completed mission (by timestamp or ID)